Maricopa County Air Quality Department Dust Control Training Website

 All dust control certifications are valid for three years from the date of issuance.
 Dust control classes often fill quickly, so be sure to register well in advance of the expiration of your certification.
 Newly-hired employees will be granted 30 days from their date of hire to complete training and attain the applicable certification.
 An identification card will be issued by the department upon completion of the training.
 This card must be carried by the certified individual at all times while on site.

 If you are involved in dust-generating operations (such as construction, earthmoving, or bulk material handling), you are subject to Rule 310 and may need dust control training.
 If your work involves processing (such as crushing, mechanized screening, or bagging) rock products, asphalt, or concrete, you are subject to Rule 316 and may need dust control training.
+For additional assistance on how to register for a dust control training course, please review the Learning Cart Registration Instructions.

 The information provided below is general guidance about the most common circumstances that require dust control training.
 For additional information, call the training line at 602-372-1467 or email AQTraining@Maricopa.gov.